 Creating an Effective Sales & Marketing Strategy

-To create an effective strategy, you must start with the thing that will create growth for your business.
+To create an effective content marketing strategy, you must start with the thing that will create growth for your business.
 Obviously, this is your prospect turning into a customer, so your sales and marketing strategy must be built around them.
 Social selling, applying the information available in social channels to aid the sales pursuits, is a lucrative element of the power of social media in sales and marketing and it’s easier than you might think to map out a digitally astute sales and marketing strategy.

 We are seeing B2B buyers use the internet in a similar way to how they would for consumer goods; researching review sites or reading comments from previous customers on social media.
 More and more you can find information on the desires, needs and frustrations of buyers in the public sphere and smart sales professionals need to make the most of this.
 With marketing tools like HubSpot, you can set up keyword streams to surface relevant posts and prospects so that you can analyse trends, concerns and address them.
 Getting a full overview of the landscape of challenges expressed before you dive into conversations allows you to be confident you are prioritising the right ones to wade in on.